leonardo-trote/leonardo-trote/README.md

 About me
 ----

-- 📚 I'm a Computer Engineering Student at Pontifical Catholic University of Rio de Janeiro - PUC-Rio.
+- 📚 Computer Engineering Student at Pontifical Catholic University of Rio de Janeiro - PUC-Rio
+- 👨‍💻Innovation and Technology Intern at IdeiaGlobo.
 - 🌱 I’m currently learning about Node.js.
 - ⚡ Fun fact: I like to draw and create mods for Skyrim Special Edition.